Big Sky Biggie

 The 30 mile course is similar to the 2022 course, but with one spectacular update!
-We have added an entirely new section in the Spanish Peaks neighborhood, avoiding the pavement climb to Fish Camp.
-Our 2022 course still includes Mountain to Meadow, Fish Camp, and the same finish into town via First Yellow Mule -> Ralph’s -> Uplands -> Hummocks.
+We have added an entirely new section in the Spanish Peaks neighborhood between the bottom of Mountain to Meadow and Fishcamp.
+Our 2023 course includes a brand new Mountain to Meadow track, Fish Camp, and the same finish into town via First Yellow Mule -> Ralph’s -> Uplands -> Hummocks.

 15 Mile Course

 This course is perfect for beginners and juniors.
 This 15-mile loop features all the best town trails.
 Almost all of the climbing on this course will be done at the beginning on pavement, although there is one sneaky switchback section on Ralph’s Pass that’ll raise your heart-rate.

 Your Aid Station

 There is one Aid Station on your course, right at the halfway mark.
 This Aid Station is also known as Aid Station #3 (because it’s the third aid station in the full 60 mile course).
 This Aid Station will be stocked with water, Skratch hydration, and snacks.
 There are no spectators allowed at this Aid Station.
 Period.
 The footprint for this aid station is very small.
 Having extra traffic or vehicles attempting to access this Aid Station poses a safety risk for the entire field of racers, and puts our permit in jeopardy.